vladmunteanu/monky/README.md

 Being tied to you, Monky will be as fit as you are, by the way.
 If you find Monky to be out of shape, you probably haven't moved that much.

 ## Supported devices:
-- Garmin vivoactive 3
-- Garmin vivoactive 3 Music
-- Garmin vivoactive 3 Music LTE
+- vivoactive 3
-- Garmin vivoactive 4
+- vivoactive 4
-- Garmin vivoactive 4S
+- vivoactive 4S
+- vivoactive 5
+- Venu 3
+- Venu 3S
+- epix Pro gen 2
+- fenix 7
+- fenix 8

 I've only physically tested the vivoactive 4S since it is the only one I own, so please feel free to open an issue if you have problems with any of the above.